alper/alpernl/content/posts/notes-from-aramis-by-bruno-latour/index.md

   - /dingen/2013/11/notes-from-aramis-by-bruno-latour/

 ---
 I finished Aramis ( [PDF](http://dss-edit.com/plu/Latour-B_Aramis-or-Love-of-Technology_1996.pdf)) a couple of weeks ago and this is absolutely essential reading for anybody involved with technology in a wider sense than just technology.
 It is also quite funny.
-I look forward to reading more by Bruno Latour, [An Inquiry into the Modes of Existence](http://www.bruno-latour.fr/node/252) is high on my list ((Though unfortunately not available as an ebook.)) and I've registered to join [his MOOC on the Scientific Humanities](https://www.france-universite-numerique-mooc.fr/courses/SciencesPo/05004/Trimestre_1_2014/about).
+I look forward to reading more by Bruno Latour, [An Inquiry into the Modes of Existence](http://www.bruno-latour.fr/node/252) is high on my list [^1] and I've registered to join [his MOOC on the Scientific Humanities](https://www.france-universite-numerique-mooc.fr/courses/SciencesPo/05004/Trimestre_1_2014/about).

 > for life is a state of uncertainty and risk, of fragile adaptation to a past and present environment that the future cannot judge.